 Many of our finest independent schools were founded for the public good and the vast majority continue to have a strong tradition of charitable giving and community involvement.

 Dauntsey’s was founded in the sixteenth century by William Dauntesey.
-Dauntesey went to London to make his fortune and became Master of the Mercers’ Company.
+He went to London to make his fortune and became Master of the Mercers’ Company.
 His will left his London properties to the Livery Company and tasked his executors with building and maintaining the school and almshouses that became Dauntsey’s.
-Almost five centuries after the school’s founding, thinking about others continues to be an important part of the school’s DNA.
+Almost five centuries after the school’s founding, thinking about others continues to be an important part of its DNA.

 All independent boarding schools have extensive charitable programmes.At Dauntsey’s, charitable giving focuses on a single cause each year.
 The pupils select a charity – alternating between a local and international cause – and then organise a wide range of fundraising activities, from car washes to tea parties to choral concerts.
 In the past ten years pupils have raised nearly £250,000.
 We also have a longstanding relationship with an orphanage in Romania.
 Pupils visit each year to run activities for the children and fundraise to finance the programme.